DevMyungyun/ansible-api-server/README.md

 # Automation by ITMSG

-This is API web server with Ansible.
+This is RESTful API web server with Ansible.
+You can execute Ansible ADHOC, Playbook using this API server.
+If you want to give me a feedback, Please leave a comment on 'Github Repository > Discussions'!

 ## Getting Started